-Patchogue House Recognized as Nation’s Top Zero Energy Ready Home
+Patchogue House Recognized as Nation’s Top Zero Energy Ready Home in 2016

 For the second year in a row, United Way of Long Island has been recognized as one of the nation’s top builders, being named Grand Winner in the Affordable Home category from the U.S. Department of Energy as part of its Housing Innovation Awards.
 The Awards, which took place in Dallas, Texas last week recognized forward-thinking builders across the country who lead the evolution in the housing industry toward zero energy ready homes (ZERH).
 This means they are high performance, energy efficient homes with systems that offset all, or most, of its annual energy consumption.